-Central America is one of the richest places that I know when it comes to natural attractions and culture.
-However all that richness is under the shadow of lack of proper health care, a high level of illiteracy and poor to none eco-friendly culture.
+Central America is one of the richest places when it comes to natural attractions and culture.
+However, all that richness is under the shadow of lack of proper health care, a high level of illiteracy and poor to none eco-friendly culture.

 However a few years ago organizations started being created by locals and foreigners to work towards changing those conditions for Guatemalans.
 Many of them don't receive enough support so they are constantly looking for volunteers to help them out.

 Following is a list of organizations that are constantly needing volunteers and don't charge a large amount of money.

 - Homies Unidos – Works on gang prevention and to rid violence in El Salvador through education and the empowerment of youth.

 - God’s Child – They focus on assistance for women, education, health, human rights, nutrition, social work, clothing distribution, emergency relief, field clinics, solar energy and homeless shelters.

 Phone: +1 (612) 351-8020 / +1 (701) 255-7956

 - Eastern Pacific Hawksbill Initiative – It promotes recovery and protection of hawksbill sea turtles.
 To work with them you have to be able to live in extremely basic conditions.

 Phone: (619) 818-0041

 Atelier Favela – Supports the poverty-stricken children of Ticuantepe.
 They believe that their goals can be achieved through arts of all kinds.